julianidiart/notes/books/refactoring-ui.md

 - Design actions based on their importance, not just semantics.
 - Primary actions should be obvious with high contrast, secondary actions should be clear but not prominent, and tertiary actions should be discoverable but unobtrusive.
 - For destructive actions, use secondary or tertiary button treatments unless it's the primary action in a confirmation step.

+## Layout and Spacing

+### Start with Too Much White Space

+- Begin by giving elements more room than needed and then reduce it.
+  - This approach helps ensure enough breathing room, making the design cleaner and less cramped.

+#### Dense UIs Have Their Place

+- While more space generally makes designs cleaner, some interfaces benefit from being more compact, like dashboards.
+- Deliberately decide when to use more or less white space based on the context.

+### Establish a spacing and sizing system

+- Avoid arbitrary values for spacing and sizing; use a predefined system to ensure consistency and efficiency.
+- Linear Scale Won’t Work: A fixed interval like “multiples of 4px” is insufficient as relative differences in spacing matter.
+  - Use a base value (e.g., 16px) and create a scale with progressively larger intervals.

+#### Using the System

+- A predefined system speeds up the design process and creates a subtle consistency.
+- Values should be spaced further apart as the size increases to maintain proportionality.

+### You don’t have to fill the whole screen

+- Avoid spreading elements just to fill space.
+Give each element only the space it needs.
+- Shrink the Canvas: Design on a smaller canvas to better handle small interfaces.

+#### Thinking in Columns

+- Split wide elements into columns to maintain balance without compromising usability.

+#### Don’t Force It

+- Don’t cram everything into a small area unnecessarily.
+Use the space as needed.

+### Grids Are Overrated

+- A 12-column grid is useful but not always ideal.
+Fixed widths often work better than fluid, percentage-based widths.
+- Don’t Shrink Elements Until Necessary: Use max-width properties instead of percentage-based sizing for more consistent results.

+### Relative Sizing Doesn’t Scale

+- Avoid using relative units like _em_ excessively.
+The proportional relationships between elements often don’t translate well across different screen sizes.
+- Larger elements should shrink faster than smaller ones on smaller screens.

+#### Relationships Within Elements

+- Allow properties of components to scale independently to maintain usability across different contexts.

+### Avoid ambiguous spacing

+- Ensure there is more space around groups of elements than within them to make relationships clear.
+- Ambiguous spacing makes interfaces harder to understand and look worse.